5,10-methenyltetrahydrofolate synthetase deficiency

-5,10-Methenyltetrahydrofolate synthetase deficiency (MTHFS deficiency) is a rare neurodevelopmental disorder caused by mutations affecting the MTHFS gene, which encodes the enzyme 5,10-Methenyltetrahydrofolate synthetase.
+5,10-Methenyltetrahydrofolate synthetase deficiency (MTHFS deficiency) is a rare neurodevelopmental disorder caused by mutations affecting the MTHFS gene, which encodes the enzyme 5,10-methenyltetrahydrofolate synthetase.
+This enzyme is responsible for the conversion of folinic acid (5-FTHF) into 5,10-methenyltetrahydrofolate (5,10-MTHF).

-The disease starts at birth or in early infancy and presents with microcephaly, short stature, and developmental delay.
+The disease starts at birth or in early infancy and presents with microcephaly, short stature, and global developmental delay.
 Patients develop seizures that may be hard to control.
 Brain imaging shows delayed myelination and hypomyelination.
 Mutations of the MTHFS gene disrupt folate metabolism, which is very important for the proper development of the nervous system and myelination of nerve fibers.

 Patients present with cerebral folate deficiency, a condition in which there are reduced levels of 5-MTHF in the cerebrospinal fluid.
-However, contrary to other causes of cerebral folate deficiency, the use of folinic acid for treatment may be contraindicated due to excess levels of folinic acid in the organism of patients.
+Further testing shows an accumulation of 5-FTHF.
+Contrary to other causes of cerebral folate deficiency, the use of folinic acid and folic acid are likely harmful due to the inability of patients to convert them to 5-MTHF: these would only contribute to 5-FTHF accumulation.
+The few case reports indicate that folinic acid and folic acid both worsened cerebral folate deficiency, and that a combination of oral levomefolic acid (the medication form of 5-MTHF) and intramuscular methylcobalamin was apparently helpful.

 The first case report of MTHFS deficiency was published in 2018.